 After examining these two problems and demonstrating their serious effects in perverting criminal justice, the essay proposes a particular method of drafting criminal offenses – consolidated offense drafting – and then shows how this drafting approach is the best and perhaps the only effective means of solving the problems.
 Potential political resistance to the proposal is discussed.

-Robinson, Paul H.; Kussmaul, Matthew; and Sarahne, Muhammad, "How Criminal Code Drafting Form Can Restrain Prosecutorial and Legislative Excesses: Consolidated Offense Drafting" (2019).
-Faculty Scholarship at Penn Law.
+Robinson, Paul H.; Kussmaul, Matthew; and Sarahne, Muhammad, "How Criminal Code Drafting Form Can Restrain Prosecutorial and Legislative Excesses: Consolidated Offense Drafting" (2021).
+All Faculty Scholarship.
 2115.

 Criminal Law Commons, Criminology and Criminal Justice Commons, Law and Politics Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Legislation Commons, Public Law and Legal Theory Commons, State and Local Government Law Commons